Close

 adriaticfoto/Shutterstock.com

 Some believe that having a TV in their kids’ room is distracting and detrimental to their development, while others see it as a valuable source of entertainment and learning.
-The reality is that there’s no right answer—there are both pros and cons of TV for kids.
+The reality is that there’s no right answer—there are both pros and cons of television viewing for kids.

 Let’s tackle the pros first.